ChenJiaoyan/OntoStreamLearn/README.md

 Air quality and meteology data can be downloaded by https://goo.gl/UXEw9C

-Please contact Jiaoyan Chen for any problems or interests.
+Please contact Jiaoyan Chen for any questions or interests.